BNUCNL/dnnbrain/README.md

 # dnnbrain(db)
-Use DNN to study the brain and use brain measurement to evaluate DNN
+Use DNN to study the brain and use brain measurement to evaluate DNN.

+dnnbrain is abbreviated as db in importing.